Pilato (rapper): 2013–2015

 incident and that Pilato is still a free citizen.
 Pilato also then confirmed saying he had not been to any police station.
-In June 2015 Pilato was arrested over a song remix of the legendary Nashil Pischen Kazembe's Aphiri Anabwela but featuring Pilato's lyrics which call President Lungu"a drunk," among several other insults.
-After he got out jail Pilato said he can not defame the Head of State with his song and that he was just merely bringing out his message.
+In June 2015 Pilato was arrested over a song remix of the legendary Nashil Pischen Kazembe's Aphiri Anabwela but featuring Pilato's lyrics which call President Lungu "a drunk," among several other insults.
+After he got out jail, Pilato said he cannot defame the Head of State with his song and that he was just merely bringing out his message.